Dynamic means “with movement” so dynamic stretches are those that involve some form of bouncing, swinging or other movement.

-If you’d like more information about dynamic stretching and how to use it correctly, plus a sample video of dynamic stretching exercises, take a look at our comprehensive article titled; Dynamic Stretching Explained.
+If you’d like more information about dynamic stretching and how to use it correctly, plus a sample video of dynamic stretching exercises, take a look at my comprehensive article titled; Dynamic Stretching Explained.

 Until next time, stay healthy, keep stretching and God bless.